Chunkwise/evaluation_framework/README.md

 - Support for different chunker interfaces
 - Improvements to evaluation handling (typing, corpus ID handling)
-- Removal of unused code and minor correctness fixes
+- Removal of unused code and correctness fixes

 For full documentation and background, refer to the original project: